Visiting the obsessives on the day of the verdict.

 Rodrigue and Animata - Congo

 VICE: Hi, have you been following the trial?
 What do you think of Amanda?

 Rodrigue: I think she's innocent.
 She's a student, just like us, who came here to Italy to meet people and see new places.
 Such a terrible situation.
 Spending three years in jail for something you didn't do.

 Aminata: Yeah, she's not guilty.
-I don't think drugs can make people do that kind of stuff, otherwise that'd mean half of us would be criminals and murderers.
+I don't think that drugs can make people do that kind of stuff, otherwise that'd mean that half of us would be criminals and murderers.

 So you're basically saying that you guys do drugs as well?

 No. We don't.
 We don't like that stuff.